-- C1B [Deleted by the AASB] - C1C AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture, issued in December 2014, amended the previous version of the Standard as follows: amended paragraphs 25-26 and added paragraph B99A.
-An entity shall apply those amendments prospectively to transactions occurring in annual periods beginning on or after 1 January 2016.
+- C1B [Deleted by the AASB] - C1C AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture, issued in December 2014, in conjunction with AASB 2015-10 Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128, amended paragraphs 25-26 and added paragraph B99A.
+An entity shall apply those amendments prospectively to transactions occurring in annual periods beginning on or after 1 January 2018.
 Earlier application is permitted.
-If an entity applies those amendments earlier, it shall disclose that fact. - C1D AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception, issued in January 2015, amended the previous version of the Standard as follows: amended paragraphs 4, Aus4.1, Aus4.2, 32, B85C, B85E and C2A and added paragraphs 4A-4B.
+If an entity applies those amendments earlier, it shall disclose that fact - C1D AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception, issued in January 2015, amended the previous version of the Standard as follows: amended paragraphs 4, Aus4.1, Aus4.2, 32, B85C, B85E and C2A and added paragraphs 4A-4B.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2016.
 Earlier application is permitted.
 If an entity applies those amendments for an earlier period it shall disclose that fact.